 The Department of Fire Services is one of the crucial responders to disasters and emergencies.
-The Nodal Office/concerned staff of Fire Services will be coordinated, in order to tackle any emergency related to fire or the allied substances.
+The Nodal Office/ concerned staff of Fire Services will be coordinated, in order to tackle any emergency related to fire or the allied substances.
 The Fire Services take care of all the fire incidents of the city.
 However, should there be a multi hazard rescue and response scenario, the fire services seeks the services trained home guards.
 Led by the Commandant, Home Guards keep themselves ready to meet any emergency.

-The Mall Road and Chota Shimla Fire Station is currently covering Bharari ward.
+The Mall Road Fire Station is currently covering this area.
 In Shimla City there are following three fire stations at present:

-The Mall Shimla, 2.
-Governor House, Chhota Shimla and 3.
-Tilak Nagar, Shimla.
+- 1. The Mall Road Shimla,

+- 2. Governor House, Chhota Shimla and

+- 3. Tilak Nagar, Shimla.

 The Divisional Fire Officer (DFO) Mr. J.C.
 Sharma is the overall In charge of fire services in Shimla.
-In case of any fire emergency DFO office, Fire Brigade Department may be contacted at 9418096040.